Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Domestic abuse is a broad term, and offenders can be charged and punished in different ways depending on the nature of the relationship between the alleged victim and the offender, the accused’s criminal history and prior convictions, as well as the circumstances of each individual case.

 In addition, a domestic assault is usually punished more severely than a simple assault committed between strangers.
 Although the first conviction for both of these crimes is a misdemeanor conviction, a second conviction for family violence battery is a felony.
+Also, simple assault involving family violence can be charged as a misdemeanor of a high and aggravated nature, and punished accordingly.

 Domestic violence can be charged as either a state or federal crime.
 Depending on the circumstances, these charges can result in either a misdemeanor conviction or a felony conviction.
 Check out this website to read about the United States federal law regarding domestic violence.